pratzl/graph/README.md

 - [ ] Data structures
   - [ ] directed adjacency array
     - [x] implement with vector
-    - [ ] extend to support constexpr array
     - [ ] implement with deque?
     - [ ] implement with map? (non-integer index)
     - [ ] use common data structure for directed graph?